salbrec/seqQscorer/README.md

 ## Software installation

 Especially the preprocessing requires several bioinformatic tools and software packages.
 The easiest and fastest way to get ready for seqQscorer is pulling the docker and running the scripts inside the docker.
 The following descriptions explain how to get started with docker.
 However, it is also possible to install everything manually (see further installation guides at the bottom of this README).
 To be up-to-date we recommend to clone the git repository outside the docker.
-Especially the seqQscorer script does not required non-standard python packages and some user might prefer to work outside the docker.
+Especially the seqQscorer script does not require non-standard python packages and some users might prefer to work outside of docker.

 ```
 git clone https://github.com/salbrec/seqQscorer.git
 ```

-For the start with docker, please open a Linux terminal and run the following commands to first install docker, then pulling the image, and finally running the image.
+To start with docker, please open a Linux terminal and run the following commands to first install docker, then pull, and finally run the image.

 ```
 sudo apt-get install docker